 As technology has advanced though, the steel has become a great deal easier to produce.
-The result is that it’s now used in a variety of swords, fixed blade knives and other tools that people might carry on a more daily basis for every day needs.
+The result is that it’s now used in a variety of swords, fixed blade knives and other tools that people might carry on a more daily basis for everyday needs.
 The steel is still not cheap compared to other steels like 440 but, for the performance, it is great.

 L6 steel is used by Hanwei, a company famed for its knives and swords both as blunt, practice models and as weapons ready to be swung in a real fight.
 Additionally, there are a number of different companies that are using L6 steel to make the Japanese katana, a sword that’s been famed as one of the greatest and deadliest blades in the world.
-As the process for creating this steel has gotten easier, and the technology to produce it has grown more common and affordable, lots of manufacturers have branched out into this strong and resilient tool steel.
+As the process of creating this steel has gotten easier, and the technology to produce it has grown more common and affordable, lots of manufacturers have branched out into this strong and resilient tool steel.

 (Read our guide to buying a machete).

 However, even with the process originally invented by Howard Clark, L6 steel is still far from the most common example of steel used in blades and tools today.
-(This $30 folding knife will outperform any top shelf knife).
+(This $30 folding knife will outperform any top-shelf knife).
 When manufacturers need a strong steel that can get the job done and that won’t have to be babied to keep its shape and sharpness though, L6 is most definitely the steel of choice.